PapediPoo/Desert_Ant_Behaviour/README.md

     python -m Statistics.CollectStatistics

 In MeasureStepCount.py, mutiple simulations are executed simultaniously on multiple cores.
-The simulations on each process are parameterized by the thread index and can thus simulate differents parameters.
+The simulations on each process are parameterized by the thread index and can thus simulate different parameters.

 However: to change the parameters tested, one has to directly change the code in MeasureStepCount.py.
 Thus, do not run it unless you understand the code.
 Furthermore, one has to consider that simulating even one degree of freedom takes quite some time depending on the processor and memory.